lennymalard/melpy-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The project started in 2022 when I was still in high school.
-While taking an online machine learning course, I got frustrated with not fully understanding how the algorithms worked.
-To solve this, I decided to implement them myself to gain a deeper and clearer understanding.
+The project began in 2022 when I was still in high school.
+While taking an online machine learning course, I found myself frustrated by a lack of clarity in how the algorithms worked.
+To address this, I decided to build my own implementations to gain a deeper and more intuitive understanding.

-What started as a simple Python script has become Melpy, a deep learning library built entirely from scratch using NumPy.
-Melpy is inspired by the best tools available and makes it easy to create and train models like FNNs and CNNs.
-It also includes tools for data preprocessing and data visualization, making it a complete solution for deep learning.
+What started as a simple Python script has since grown into Melpy, a deep learning library built entirely from scratch using NumPy.
+Inspired by leading tools in the field, Melpy allows users to easily create and train models such as FNNs, CNNs, and LSTMs.
+It also provides essential tools for data preprocessing and visualization, making it a complete solution for deep learning.

+But what truly sets Melpy apart is its simplicity.
+Developed from my own learning journey, it offers an accessible experience for beginners like myself who are eager to explore.
+This project serves not only as a resource for learning but also as a foundation for others to expand upon.
+Moreover, while mimicking state-of-the-art libraries, Melpy implements essential functionalities and architectures without unnecessary complexity, providing a solid intuition of their structure and how to use them.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With